 “I started a small nursery with 3 of my friends and within two months, we were able to supply date palm, mangrove and indigenous trees seedlings for the Adeso tree planting initiative.”
 He said “We have supplied 2,006 seedlings that cost USD 2.5 per seedling.
 We made a profit of around USD 5,017 from it.”
 He continues as his face brightens with a contented smile.

 This profit has allowed Warsame to buy better tools, seeds for food crops and pesticide for his farm.
 Two years down the line, his farm has yielded enough harvest for his family’s consumption and to sell in the village market.
 For his four children, the steady income that Warsame makes from the nursery and the farm means a lot for their future.

 “There were times when the farm yield was not good because the farm was pest infested, which reduced crops yield and quality of the harvest.
 In those days, it was very difficult to make a living from the farm.
 We lived from hand to mouth and didn’t know where the next meal was going to come from” explains Warsame.

 “I have been farming for a while now, and my farm has the potential to supply my family with all the vegetable and fruit we need and the extra I can sell for profit.
 The nursery is supplying the village’s need of seedlings to plant more trees and mangrove that will improve the environment.
-It’s a win-win situation for me and the environment” he says.
+It’s a win-win situation for me and the environment” he continued.